adgramigna/chess-data/evidence/pages/2024 FIDE Candidates Tournament/players.md

     title="Poor Moves by Game Sitauation"
 />

-Nakamura played amazingly in endgames, only one innaccuracy all tournament!
-With no time pressure, Gukesh played the most sharp chess not having a single mistake or blunder until he reached time pressure.
+Nakamura played amazingly in endgames, only one inaccuracy all tournament!
+When the players were not in time pressure, Gukesh was the most sharp, without a single mistake or blunder until under 5 minutes on his clock.

 ```sql poor_moves_time_pressure
 with poor_moves_agg as (